Get first-hand reviews and the latest travel trends with the Golf Travel Experts.

 Passion, patriotism, and golfing perfection; there are plenty of reasons to attend a Solheim Cup.
 However, the event is particularly special at home.

-With the next instalment taking place at one of our most popular holiday destinations on the Costa del Sol, let us give you a few extra reasons to head down to Spain in September!
+With the next instalment making its way to Bernardus in 2026, let us give you a few extra reasons to head to the Netherlands next September!

 The most coveted trophy in women’s golf